 Hours of contact were estimated based on number of planned treatment sessions and the length of each session.
-When information on session length was not provided, we used a priorideveloped assumptions to estimate contact hours, for example, assigning phone sessions described as "brief" to be 5 minutes in length, phone sessions not described as "brief" as 15 minutes, individual sessions as 30 minutes, and group sessions as 60 minutes.
-Interventions were grouped by hours of contact (0 to 5 hours, 6 to 25 hours, 26 to 51 hours, 52 or more hours).
-Cutpoints were decided first based on the cutpoint used in the previous USPSTF review (which used a cutpoint of 26 hours),99 and then subdivided those two groups post hoc based on logic and where there were discontinuities in the frequency distribution of estimated contact hours.
+When information on session length was not provided, we used a priorideveloped assumptions to estimate contact hours; for example, assigning phone sessions described as "brief" to be 5 minutes in length, phone sessions not described as "brief" as 15 minutes, individual sessions as 30 minutes, and group sessions as 60 minutes.
+We estimated contact time as the total time the family spent at the clinic, so a 2-hour session that involved 1 hour of parents and children in a group together followed by 1 hour where parents and children participated in separate groups would be counted as 2 hours of contact.
+Interventions were grouped by hours of contact (0 to 5 hours, 6 to 25 hours, 26 to 51 hours, ≥52 hours).
+Cutpoints were decided first based on the cutpoint used in the previous USPSTF review (26 hours), 105 and then subdivided those two groups post hoc based on logic and where there were discontinuities in the frequency distribution of estimated contact hours.
 For example, there were several interventions estimated to involved 44 to 45 hours of contact, then the next higher intervention involved 67 hours.
 In that case, we assigned 52 hours to be the cutoff between these groups, extending the logic from the previous review of using a cutoff of 1 hour per week for 6 months to a cutoff of 1 hour per week for 1 year.
 Rather than using number of sessions as our primary measure of dose, we used contact hours because it more fully captured the total time and had better distributional properties for analysis (i.e., less skewness and kurtosis).
 Estimated hours of contact in the first 12 months only are shown on the forest plots because the primary outcome was weight change at 12 months (or closest followup available).